Performance Marketing : Job Opportunities and Career Growth

 What is Performance-Based Advertising?

-While usual advertising options cost you money for impressions and ad display duration, the performance-based advertising model charges for specific actions such as clicks, conversions, or sales.
-This model ensures that advertising spending is directly tied to measurable business results.
-This includes models like,
+Unlike traditional advertising — where you pay for impressions or the duration an ad is displayed — performance-based advertising charges only for specific, measurable actions such as clicks, conversions, or sales.
+This ensures that every rupee spent on advertising is directly tied to a tangible business outcome.

 How Does Performance-Based Advertising Work?

-Here are the steps for setting up the campaigns:
+Here are the key steps to setting up a performance marketing campaign:

 Success Stories